0330 822 0505

 Every lender will have their own criteria for customers with bad credit and whether they will lend to them or not.

-However, you should be aware this may mean some lenders require a larger deposit.
+However, you should know that this may mean some lenders require a larger deposit.

 Deposit size

-The size of your deposit will affect the amount you are offered by a lender.
-If the deposit is all your own money then you should not encounter any issues.
-However, if you’re using a deposit from a joint savings account you may find a lender requires additional clarification.
+The size of your deposit will affect the amount the lender offers you.
+You should not encounter any issues if the deposit is all your own money.
+However, if you’re using a deposit from a joint savings account, you may find a lender requires additional clarification.

 Which lenders have you already tried?